 Water Pollution Control (WPC) effectively manages all assets and facilities to meet various state and regulatory requirements, which serve to protect public health and our environment.
-We treat our wastewater to properly remove 95-99% of wastewater pollutants before returning clean water back to the Missouri River.
+We treat our wastewater to properly remove 95-99% of wastewater pollutants before returning clean water to the Missouri River.

-Like many communities across the nation, the Unified Government has an aging sewer system that requires continuous maintenance.
+Like many communities nationwide, the Unified Government has an aging sewer system that requires continuous maintenance.
 Older portions of our system function as a combined sewer system, meaning pipes carry both wastewater and stormwater.
-Learn more about combined and separate sewer systems in the "Infrastructure Overview" accordion above.
+Learn more about combined and separate sewer systems in the Infrastructure Overview accordion above.

 Sewer Investment Program

-Prior to reaching our current consent decree with the EPA, the UG worked under a partial consent decree to make improvements at the Kaw Point Wastewater Treatment Plant.
+Before reaching our current consent decree with the EPA, the UG worked under a partial consent decree to make improvements at the Kaw Point Wastewater Treatment Plant.
 Improvements included biosolids dewatering to meet air quality regulations and the construction of a UV disinfection facility to reduce effluent bacteria concentrations into the Missouri River.

 Stormwater Runoff